Acquired non-inflammatory myopathy: Cause

-Acquired noninflammatory myopathy can be caused by a variety of factors including metabolic abnormalities, drugs, nutritional deficiency, trauma, and upstream abnormalities resulting in decreased function.
+Acquired non-inflammatory myopathy can be caused by a variety of factors including metabolic abnormalities, drugs, nutritional deficiency, trauma, and upstream abnormalities resulting in decreased function.
 Two of the most common causes of ANIM are hyperthyroidism and excessive steroid use, while many drugs used to treat rheumatism are known to be inducing agents.
 Most cases of ANIM can be linked to drugs or dietary abnormalities.

-Drug induced myopathy
+Drug-induced myopathy

 It is not uncommon for drugs to damage muscle fibers.
 Particular families of drugs are known to induce myopathies on the molecular level, thus altering organelle function such as the mitochondria.
 Use of multiple drugs from these families in conjunction with one another can increase the risk of developing a myopathy.
 Many of the drugs associated with inducing myopathies in patients are found in rheumatology practice.